TrueLevelSA/core-cbc-casper/README.md

 cargo bench
 ```

+### Artefacts
+The plots and saved data are stored under `target/criterion/$BENCHMARK_NAME/`.

+The `new` folder contains the statistics for the last benchmarking run, while the `base` folder
+contains those for the last run on the `base` baseline (see [Command-Line
+Options](./command_line_options.md#baselines) for more information on baselines).
+The plots are in
+the `report` folder.
+Criterion.rs only keeps historical data for the last run.
+The `report/both`
+folder contains plots which show both runs on one plot, while the `report/change` folder contains
+plots showing the differences between the last two runs.
+This example shows the plots produced by
+the default `bench_function` benchmark method.
+Other methods may produce additional charts, which
+will be detailed in their respective pages.

+For further reading, reference [Plots & Graphs](https://bheisler.github.io/criterion.rs/book/user_guide/plots_and_graphs.html)

 ## Contributing

 At this point the development of this library is only internal.
 If you want to